Shahar-Mamok/Even_Derch_project/README.md

 The architecture mimics a decentralized computation environment where each node acts independently while interacting with others to complete a larger computation task.

-## Project Overview

-This project simulates a distributed system composed of multiple agents...
-(each node acts independently while interacting...)

 ![Graph Diagram](Graph.png)